MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/working-with-managed-desktop/admin-support.md

 We appreciate your feedback and use it to improve the admin support experience.

-Once a ticket is in the **Mitigated** or **Resolved**, you can share your feedback on your experience with that particular issue.
+Once a ticket is in the **Mitigated** or **Resolved** state, you can share your feedback on your experience with that particular issue.
 To do this, go to the **Support requests** page in the Admin portal.
 Select the specific ticket.
 In the fly-in that appears on the right side, select the **Feedback** tab, and provide the requested information.
+Be careful not to include any personal information in the feedback form.
+For more information about privacy, see the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).

 ![Feedback form](images/feedback_form.png)